Encounter a Wild Animal

 Emergency Steps to Take When You Encounter a Wild Animal

-Meeting a wild animal can be exhilarating as well as shocking.
+Meeting a wild animal can be exhilarating and shocking.
 Whether you are hiking in the woods or walking in your neighborhood, learning how to respond can keep you both safe.
-If you run into a wild animal here are some emergency steps to take.
+If you run into a wild animal, here are some emergency steps to take.

 1. Stay Calm and Assess the Situation